irmcintosh/Python/SLD_/readme.md

-Here's a detailed markdown file documenting the provided Python script for creating a Straight Line Diagram (SLD) using ArcPy.
+Sure, here's the updated markdown file with the image included.

 ---